priyakannu238/langchain-doc-retrieval-QA/README.md

 # LangChain Document Retrieval and Question-Answering System

 A modular, scalable system designed for conversational document retrieval and question-answering.
-It supports PDF, DOCX, and TXT files, leverages OpenAI embeddings, and uses Chroma vector stores for efficient vector-based search.
+It supports PDF, DOCX, and TXT files, leverages OpenAI embeddings, and uses Pinecone vector stores for efficient vector-based search.
 The project includes a Streamlit-based user interface for seamless document interaction.

 ---

 ## Features

 - **Multi-format Document Support**: Load and process PDF, DOCX, and TXT files into embeddings.
-- **Vector Storage**: Efficient document storage using Chroma vector database.
+- **Vector Storage**: Efficient document storage using Pinecone vector database.
 - **Conversational Question-Answering**: Supports memory-based question-answering for interactive conversations.
 - **Streamlit GUI**: User-friendly interface for uploading documents, querying, and retrieving answers.